 Cleveland Metroparks CEO Brian Zimmerman is the only parks director in the state of Ohio who calls himself a CEO.
 He's also, by many authoritative accounts, a really nice guy.
 He's now on the windward side of 40, which means he's only a former administrative wunderkind, but he's still sort of childlike, as head honchos go.
 Something about his goatee seems aspirational.
-He speaks with a slight rasp, a pinch of farm boy sprinkled on his authority.
+He speaks with a slight rasp.
 He prefers khakis to pinstripes.
 He commutes from Strongsville, where he lives in a development constructed on former Metroparks land.

 Zimmerman was heralded, back in 2010, as something of a visionary.
 Hand picked from a national pool of 60 applicants to direct the parks, he'd been the operations guy at the slightly larger and more recreation-centric park system in Milwaukee.
 The local media reported success stories of Zimmerman saving Wisconsin taxpayers money.

 He immediately took to his leadership role in Cleveland.
 His was a "smooth" transition.
 He was "affable," and "charismatic," but also "careful."
 He had a certain way with people.
 He communicated with rangers and custodians as easily (and as readily) as he did with corporate consultants, of which, as you'll see, there have been legion.

 The three-member board of commissioners for the Metroparks, civic and business leaders all, haven't been able to say enough about what a tremendous executive and all-around guy Zimmerman is.
 And he (along with his PR team) certainly rustled up the requisite support for the passage of the Metroparks levy in November.